sachin3098/Hackerrank-solution/README.md

-# Problem sloving section in Hackerrank
+# Solution of Hackerrank
-# Language-python
+#Language- python